 At only 25-years-old, Melissa Lee has accomplished what many strive for but never achieve.
 She has fulfilled a dream, started a successful business and made a real, lasting impact on the world.
-That’s an impressive track record for someone just seven years out of high school.

 While studying communications at Rutgers University, New Brunswick campus, Lee and some friends started the Rutgers Entrepreneurial Society.
 “We were frustrated with the notion that classroom learning was sufficient for making it in the professional world and decided to look for another platform where students could gain skills to thrive post graduation,” explains Lee.
 “We managed our school work, other jobs and internships on top of our work with the Entrepreneurial Society, which eventually led to the creation of The GREEN Program.”

 Now based in Philadelphia, The GREEN Program designs short-term immersion programs for undergraduate and graduate students in places across the globe where sustainability and environmentalism are thriving.
 “We are linking textbook learning to career acceleration,” says Lee.
 The accredited program takes students on location for 8 to 10 days of complete immersion.
 Students learn from adventure and hands-on industry experience instead of from a textbook and they earn undergraduate and graduate level credit for classes.
 Unlike the typical abroad courses offered, students don’t have to commit to the time and financial resources required for an entire semester or month abroad.
 They gain practical skills and life experience in a short amount of time.
 It is a model that has worked incredibly well.

 Students that participate in The GREEN Program are able to use the knowledge they learn behind the scenes of the world’s leading clean energy and sustainability initiatives and apply it to their academic and professional lives.
 “98 percent of the program participants report that The GREEN Program helped them in their professional endeavors.
 They credit the program with many aspects of their professional achievement,” contends Lee.